-Since from 1984, 3D printing technology is taking place around us.
-3D printing is also called additive manufacturing (AM), is used to combine a three- dimensional object.
+Since 1984, 3D printing technology is taking place around us.
+3D printing is also called additive manufacturing (AM), is used to combine a three-dimensional object.
 In this technology, to develop an object, serial layers of material are formed under computer control.
-The 3D printed object can be of any size made from a 3D model or other electronic data source.
+The 3D printed object can be of any size made from a 3D model or other electronic data sources.

 Recently, Arizona-based Local Motors develops a 3D-printed, autonomous on-demand minibus called Olli.
 They develop Olli with a partnership in IBM’s supercomputer platform Watson.

 Previously, Google and several automakers developed their self-driving- autonomous cars.
-Similarly, for the first time, Olli: the self-driving minibus is also ready to go into service as soon as management allow it.
+Similarly, for the first time, Olli: the self-driving minibus is also ready to go into service as soon as management allows it.

 According to Roger, with about 45 investors, the private company can renovate its design based on what a customer wants.
 It also can reduce the foundation cost of traditional automakers.

 Olli has a system developed by Local Motors.
-The driving is operated by this system with several software and tech partners.
+The driving is operated by this system with several tech partners and software.
 IBM is providing the user interface.
 Through this, passengers are able to establish communication with Olli.